fuse-box/angular2-example/README.md

-# Angular 8 and FuseBox v5
+# Angular 8 and FuseBox v4

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.
+This project was generated with Angular CLI
 ### start

 ```bash
 npm start